-This task provides step-by-step instructions for migrating a VDisk to a new I/O group to increase the size of your cluster using the CLI.
+You can migrate a VDisk to a new I/O group to increase the size of your cluster using the command-line interface (CLI).

 You can migrate a VDisk to a new I/O group to manually balance the workload across the nodes in the cluster.
-You may end up with a pair of nodes that are overworked and another pair that are underworked.
+You may end up with a pair of nodes that are overworked and another pair that are under-worked.
 Follow this procedure to migrate a single VDisk to a new I/O group.
 Repeat for other VDisks as required.